How to Submit a Sitemap in Google Search Console

 Close the test if there are no errors.

-We're gonna repeat the addition of your sitemap once more.
-This time it's to submit it by pressing the Submit button.
+Repeat the addition of your sitemap once more.
+This time it's to submit it by clicking the Submit button.

 Once submitted, click Close.